Hello, Me!

-Hello, Me! is a South Korean television series starring Choi Kang-hee, Kim Young-kwang, Lee Re and Eum Moon-suk.
-Based on the 2011 novel Fantastic Girl by Kim Hye-jung, it premiered on KBS2 on september 11, 2001 and is available for worldwide streaming on Netflix.
+Hello, Me! is a South Korean drama starring Choi Kang-hee, Kim Young-kwang, Lee Re and Eum Moon-suk.
+It is based on the 2011 novel Fantastic Girl by Kim Hye-jung.
+The drama premiered on KBS2 between February 17 and April 8, 2021, and is available for worldwide streaming on Netflix.

 Synopsis

-Hello, Me! tells the story of Bahn Ha-ni who, one day, meets her enthusiastic, passionate and fearless 17-year-old personality.
-With her younger personality, she heals her wounds and learns how to love herself again.
+Hello, Me! tells the story of Ban Ha-ni who meets her enthusiastic, passionate, and fearless 17-year-old self one day.
+With her younger self, she heals her wounds and learns how to love again.